Trigger a code review

 Code review options for Bitbucket and GitHub repositories are:

-• Don’t review automatically—code reviews only run when the author manually selects Analyze code in the pull request.
+Don’t review automatically—code reviews only run when the author starts them manually.

 Manually trigger a code review in Bitbucket